Lactate dehydrogenase: Isoenzymes

 LDH-2 is usually the predominant form in the serum.
 An LDH-1 level higher than the LDH-2 level (a "flipped pattern") suggests myocardial infarction (damage to heart tissues releases heart LDH, which is rich in LDH-1, into the bloodstream).
 The use of this phenomenon to diagnose infarction has been largely superseded by the use of Troponin I or T measurement.

 There are two more mammalian LDH subunits that can be included in LDH tetramers: LDHC and LDHBx.
 LDHC is a testes-specific LDH protein, that is encoded by the LDHC gene.
 LDHBx is a peroxisome-specific LDH protein.
 LDHBx is the readthrough-form of LDHB.
 LDHBx is generated by translation of the LDHB mRNA, but the stop codon is interpreted as an amino acid-encoding codon.
 In consequence, translation continues to the next stop codon.
 This leads to the addition of seven amino acid residues to the normal LDH-H protein.
 The extension contains a peroxisomal targeting signal, so that LDHBx is imported into the peroxisome.

 Protein families

-The family also contains L-lactate dehydrogenases that catalyse the conversion of L-lactate to pyruvate, the last step in anaerobic glycolysis.
+The family also contains L-lactate dehydrogenases that catalyse the conversion of pyruvate to L-lactate, the last step in anaerobic glycolysis.
 Malate dehydrogenases that catalyse the interconversion of malate to oxaloacetate and participate in the citric acid cycle, and L-2-hydroxyisocaproate dehydrogenases are also members of the family.
 The N-terminus is a Rossmann NAD-binding fold and the C-terminus is an unusual alpha+beta fold.